FOR IMMEDIATE RELEASE

 Packard Health views health care as a human right.
 Its team of primary care, behavioral health, addiction treatment, and supportive services professionals is committed to providing high-quality care.
 Each year, Packard serves over 12,000 patients through an integrated care model at each of its three neighborhood-based locations and at satellite locations throughout Washtenaw County.

 To fund its expansion, Packard Health launched the quiet phase of an $8,000,000 fundraising campaign, the Campaign for Expansion, in early 2020.
 Despite the pandemic, Packard has raised all but $1,000,000 of its goal, thanks to the generosity of private individuals, corporations, and foundations.
 The support of an anonymous challenge match donor, offered in early 2020, gave a significant $3,000,000 boost toward the overall campaign goal.

-When Linh and Dug Song, Duo Security co-founders, heard about Packard's plans, they made a $250,000 Challenge Match to help complete the campaign.
+When Linh and Dug Song, local philanthropists, heard about Packard's plans, they made a $250,000 Challenge Match to help complete the campaign.
 "We deeply appreciate Packard's longstanding commitment to making quality, affordable health care accessible to all people in our community.
 The global pandemic has exposed systemic injustices and magnified inequities experienced by so many.
 Good health is a critical building block for improving quality of life and addressing social injustice.
 We are pleased to be able to help Packard Health overcome disparities in health care today, while building a more equitable future for people in our community," said the Songs.

 All gifts and pledges made to the campaign starting May 15, 2021 are being matched dollar-for-dollar, up to a total of $250,000, through the Song Family Fund held at the Ann Arbor Area Community Foundation.